getgrav/grav-learn/pages/2/07.api/03.endpoints/00.authentication/_03.revoke-token/api-endpoint.md

 api:
     method: POST
     path: '/auth/revoke'
     description: 'Revoke a refresh token (explicit logout).
-Best-effort decodes the token to record the user for the `onApiUserLogout` event, then revokes it unconditionally.
-Always returns 204, even if the token was already invalid — revoke is idempotent.'
+If the request also carries an access token (`X-API-Token` or `Authorization: Bearer`), that access token is revoked too, so the current session ends immediately.
+When the refresh token is still valid, its user is recorded for the `onApiUserLogout` event.
+Always returns 204, even if the token was already invalid, so revoke is idempotent.'
     parameters:
         - name: refresh_token
           type: string